WPPA Benefits & Services

 ADDITIONALLY, members in good standing can individually enroll in our Extended Legal Protection Plan to secure additional legal coverage for criminal and civil defense, as well as worker’s compensation and duty disability claims.

-The WPPA also administers a scholarship program, an annual service awards program, and a $5,000 death benefit to the survivors of officers killed in the line of duty.
+The WPPA also administers a scholarship program, an annual service awards program, and a $5,000 death benefit to the designated beneficiaries of all active members.